Bill Dolan Interview Part 1

 BD: That’s why I sent you that, Chris.
 See, I remember things about you like that.

-CA: But forgive me, I’m really sensitive to spam, and it was just the link, and I thought it spam and your account had been hacked.
+CA: But forgive me, I’m really sensitive to spam, and it was just the link, and I thought it was spam, and your account had been hacked.
 [Laughs] You might want to include a message like, “Hey Chris, you might like this.”

 BD: Yeah, I know.
 Maybe at the time I was kind of busy, but I really wanted to throw it your way, and I knew I’d be talking to you.